SCCapstone/ClubPenguinFanPage/readMe.md

 Deployment utilized [Heroku's](https://www.heroku.com/home) deployment platform.
 The deployment can be found here: [Text Penguin](http://textpenguin.herokuapp.com/)

 Notes about deployment:
--download output file currently not functional in deployment, but works in local development environment.
+* download output file currently not functional in deployment, but works in local development environment.
--user must be logged in to create a project, otherwise error occurs -upload file function not currently in production -text must be entered with a new line separating each "document"
+* user must be logged in to create a project, otherwise error occurs
+* upload file function not currently in production
+* text must be entered with a new line separating each "document"

+Testing login:
+username: clubpenguin
+password: gamecocks

+PLEASE LOG OUT AFTER USAGE.
+ONLY ONE PERSON MAY BE LOGGED INTO ACCOUNT AT A TIME.

 ## Testing